asfadmin/Discovery-SearchAPI/cloudformation/README.md

   - Have cmr_url be a parameter-overrides option?
 What else?
   - If you need a "prod cmr_uat" API, create a third environment for that?
 Problem is you'd need a separate gh action for each environment.
 I hope there's a way to say "If branch name matches environment, run there.
 Else run in this non-prod environment".
 - With test suite, figure out most compact way to deal with flexing maturity.
 We won't have a list of known prod urls, since CFN pr's are automatic.
 This ties into the default config, you won't know which default is best.
 For now I added a keyword to the test suite command, to control this (`--flex true/false`).
+  - Is there a good way to tie in --flex, so you don't have to specifically check for the flag in each test type?
+Somehow do the check in one location, and each test type just grab it from there instead.